dicristea/knights-travails/README.md

 - Should use a more legitamate approach to the input array comparison than JSON.stringify.
 Used here for testing purposes only.
 Correct way would be to loop through each array's items.

 - Set() is a standard built-in object in Javascript that can remove duplicate elements from an array.
+Using Set to make algorithm slightly more time efficient.
+When looking for the shortest path for a knight, we can exclude coordinates that the algorith has "seen" before.
   - See <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set#remove_duplicate_elements_from_the_array"> Set Mozilla docs</a>